TehShrike/abstract-state-router/readme.md

 The `rootElement` is the element where the first-generation states will be created.

-`options` are mostly to override some defaults while testing.
-You shouldn't need to change any of the defaults while developing.
-Possible properties are:
+Possible properties of the `options` object are:

+- `pathPrefix` defaults to `'#'`.
+If you're using HTML5 routing/pushState, you'll most likely want to set this to an empty string.
 - `router` defaults to an instance of a [hash brown router](https://github.com/TehShrike/hash-brown-router/).
 The abstract-state-router unit tests use the [hash brown router stub](https://github.com/TehShrike/hash-brown-router/#testability).
+To use pushState, pass in a hash brown router created with [sausage-router](https://github.com/TehShrike/sausage-router).
 - `throwOnError` defaults to true, because you get way better stack traces in Chrome when you throw than if you `console.log(err)` or emit `'error'` events.
 The unit tests disable this.

 ## stateRouter.addState({name, route, defaultChild, data, template, resolve, activate, querystringParameters})